 Greetings!
 My name is Dave Bochichio.
-I am a Certified Educator in Personal Finance (CEPF®) and a Savings Coach.
+I am a Certified Educator in Personal Finance (CEPF®).

 I grew up in upstate New York and consider my parents to be frugal people and my father taught me important lessons about saving money through simple daily habits.